Topological and dynamical aspects of Jacobi sigma models: Introduction

-The Jacobi sigma model generalises the construction of the Poisson sigma model via the inclusion of an additional field on the source manifold, needed in order to take into account the presence of the new background vector field $E$.
-In particular, the field variables of the model are represented by $(X, \eta, \lambda)$, where $X: \Sigma \to M$ is the usual embedding map, while $(\eta,\lambda)$ are put together to give elements of $\Omega^1(\Sigma, X^*(T^*M\oplus \R))$, being $T^*M\oplus \R=J^1 M$ the vector bundle of 1-jets of real functions on $M$.
+The Jacobi sigma model generalises the construction of the Poisson sigma model via the inclusion of an additional field on the source manifold, which is necessary in order to take into account the new background vector field $E$.
+The field variables of the model are represented by $(X, \eta, \lambda)$, where $X: \Sigma \to M$ is the usual embedding map, while $(\eta,\lambda)$ are put together to give elements of $\Omega^1(\Sigma, X^*(T^*M\oplus \R))$, being $T^*M\oplus \R=J^1 M$ the vector bundle of 1-jets of real functions on $M$.
 The resulting theory is a two-dimensional topological non-linear gauge theory describing strings sweeping a Jacobi manifold.
-We will see that, similarly to the Poisson sigma model, the reduced phase space can be proven to be finite-dimensional, but while for the Poisson case the dimension is $2\text{dim}M$, for the Jacobi sigma model the dimension is $2\text{dim}M-2$.
-Moreover, among the novelties of the model, it will be possible to integrate the auxiliary fields $(\eta,\lambda)$ both for contact and locally conformal symplectic manifolds so to get a model which is solely defined in terms of the field $X$ and its derivatives.
-We also show that, by including a dynamical term which is proportional to the metric tensor of the target manifold, it is possible to obtain a Polyakov action with background metric and $B$-field related to the Jacobi structure.
-The latter may yield a non-zero three form $H= dB$, depending on the details of the model.
+The following main results {were} achieved in \cite{Bascone2021}: \begin{itemize} \item Similarly to the Poisson sigma model, the reduced phase space can be proven to be finite-dimensional, but while for the Poisson case the dimension is $2\text{dim}M$, for the Jacobi sigma model the dimension is $2\text{dim}M-2$. \item The model may be related to a Poisson sigma model with target space $M\times \R$ within a ``Poissonization" procedure.
+The latter approach has been pursued in \cite{Chatzistavrakidis2020} in relation with non-closed fluxes, and \cite{Vancea:2020bwu} with reference to gauge symmetry. \item The auxiliary fields $(\eta,\lambda)$ can be integrated out, both for contact and locally conformal symplectic manifolds so to get a model which is solely defined in terms of the field $X$ and its derivatives. \item By including a dynamical term which is proportional to the metric tensor of the target manifold, it is possible to obtain a Polyakov action.
+The background metric and the $B$-field are expressed in terms of the Jacobi structure.
+A non-zero three form, $H= dB$, may occur, depending on the details of the model. \end{itemize}

-In this work we present a consistent definition of the model, which doesn't rely on the so called Poissonization procedure, although being inspired by it.
-The latter consists in the construction of a homogeneous Poisson structure on the higher dimensional manifold $M \times \mathbb{R}$.
-We will show that, by defining a Poisson sigma model on the Poisson manifold $M \times \mathbb{R}$, the projected dynamics of the latter reproduces the results of our model.
-Jacobi sigma models from Poissonization have been analysed in \cite{Chatzistavrakidis2020} in relation with non-closed fluxes, and \cite{Vancea:2020bwu} with reference to gauge symmetry.
+As already anticipated, the main purpose of this contribution, is to give an account of the progress made in our understanding of the Jacobi sigma model, both for the topological and the dynamical version.
+Since the matter is recent and likely to be further developed we believe it appropriate to present a detailed, self-contained review of the material already covered in \cite{Bascone2021}.